b04901066/ML2017FALL/final/README.md

     python main.py model.pt <path-to-test-v1.1.json>

 to generate output.
 The file `output-<date_time>.csv` is for uploading to Kaggle, and the file `text-<date_time>.csv` contains human-readable text.

+### Since we use random initialize in pointer network,the variance of the output might be high...